Garbage Disposal Repair and Installation

 - Stage 3: Delivers the finest grind and handles all types of food materials, including the hard, fibrous, rib bones, and even rice grains.
 Cases of jams or clogs are unheard of in this stage.

 Now you understand why you need a garbage disposal installation in your home, the common issues you will encounter while running one, and a buying guide if you want to replace an old unit.
 If New Port Richey is your location, R.J.
-Kielty Plumbing, Heating & Cooling is your trusted partner in all your garbage disposal repair and installation.
+Kielty Plumbing, Heating & Cooling is your trusted partner in all your garbage disposal repair and installation, as we have the plumber in Orlando & New Port Richey.
 Whatever you need is, we will get the job done professionally and affordably.